 If your child’s behavior takes a negative turn, it may be a sign that something bigger is going on.

-Every at-risk youth is different, but there are some delinquent behaviors that programs and schools use as indicators.
+Every teenager is different, but there are some delinquent behaviors that parents and educators can use as indicators.
 Frequent absences from school, leading to suspension or expulsion, history of abuse or trauma, and drug use are some examples of apparent signs.
 Other common behaviors are not as easy to identify, yet they are just as prevalent.
 It can be critical to identify that your child needs help.
 Underdeveloped reading skills, isolating behaviors, and lying to parents are some examples.

 What is essential to recognize is that some at-risk youth internalize their emotions while others express their feelings externally.
 Those who internalize emotions often have negative self-talk, low self-esteem, and a distorted view of themselves.
 It can be challenging for parents to watch their child suffer in this way.
 It can seem that no matter how many positive things you say to them, they cannot be happy with themselves.

-On the other hand, some at-risk youth express their feelings externally.
+On the other hand, some troubled teens express their feelings externally.
 These children often have frequent outbursts of anger towards family members.
-They can become resistant towards anything that a parent suggests.
+They can become resistant to anything that a parent suggests.
 This resistance can leave the parent feeling helpless.
 Both internal and external expressions of dysregulated emotions are warning signs for parents.
 They could be an indication to seek professional help.

 20 Signs Your At-Risk Youth Needs Help